tillbiskup/aspecd/docs/roadmap.rst

   * denoising
   * filtering
   * adding noise
-  * ScalarAxisAlgebra: perform scalar algebra on values of an axis
   * ?
 AxisAlgebra: provide a function that gets evaluated on the values of an axis

 * Normalising over parts of a dataset